Generic Name: escitalopram (es-sye-TAL-oh-pram) (Oral route)

 Appropriate studies have not been performed on the relationship of age to the effects of escitalopram in children with generalized anxiety disorder.
 Safety and efficacy have not been established.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of escitalopram in the elderly.
-However, elderly patients are more likely to have age-related liver problems, which may require an adjustment in the dose for patients receiving escitalopram.
+However, elderly patients are more likely to have hyponatremia (low sodium in the blood) and age-related liver problems, which may require caution and an adjustment in the dose for patients receiving escitalopram.

 Studies in women breastfeeding have demonstrated harmful infant effects.
 An alternative to this medication should be prescribed or you should stop breastfeeding while using this medicine.